ipdk-io/networking-recipe/setup/building-es2k-stratum-deps.md

 > **Note:** The ACC-RL SDK includes its own setup file
 > (`environment-setup-aarch64-intel-linux-gnu`).
 We strongly recommend
-> that you *not* use this setup file when building the Stratum dependencies
+> that you *not* use this file when building the Stratum dependencies
 > or P4 Control Plane.
 >
 > The SDK setup file is intended for use with GNU Autotools.
 Some of